E. L. Danvers is a full-time professional writer and investigative journalist who also raises chickens.

-Feel down from there to the underside of her belly.
+- Feel down from there to the underside of her belly.
 You are feeling for her “keel,” the bone which separates the breasts.
-If you have ever carved a chicken, this is the bone that sticks straight up when carving, which you scrape the breast meat off.
+If you have ever carved a chicken, this is the bone that sticks straight up when carving, which you scrape the breast meat off of.

 How to Put Weight on a Thin, Underweight Chicken

+- Easy access.
 Be sure that your chickens always have feed available during their waking hours.
-They should always have access to a feeder which is full.
-Some people make the mistake of only feeding their chickens once or twice a day.
-Chickens need to “graze” at their feeder all day long.
+They should always have access to a full feeder.
+Some people make the mistake of only feeding their chickens once or twice a day, but chickens need to “graze” at their feeder all day long.